dipon778/dipon778/README.md

 ## About Me

-I'm a passionate DevOps engineer with a focus on automating and streamlining the software development lifecycle.
-I thrive in dynamic environments and enjoy tackling complex challenges to enhance efficiency and reliability in IT operations.
+Not in good shape with a whole lotta pressure from every other side.
+Desperately need a vacation.
+Anyways working as a DevOps engineer for two+ years.

 - 🔭 I’m currently working on GKE for deploying SpringBoot application.
+Also started terraform again for provisioning.
 - 🌱 I’m continuously learning and exploring new tools and technologies in the DevOps landscape.

 ## Tech Stack